ngageoint/wedge-maker-4-gis/README.md

 ###Origin

-Nounalizer was developed at the National Geospatial-Intelligence Agency (NGA) by a federal government employee in the course of their employment, so it is not subject to copyright protection and is in the public domain.
+Wedge Maker was developed at the National Geospatial-Intelligence Agency (NGA) by a federal government employee in the course of their employment, so it is not subject to copyright protection and is in the public domain.

 ###Pull Requests